 A. Curricular/Research/Programmatic Needs

-The food science & human nutrition collection of the Michigan State University Main Library serves the instructional and research needs of faculty and students in the Department of Food Science and Human Nutrition and supports the needs of the Institute for Food Laws & Regulations, the Center for the Study of Standards in Society (formerly, the Institute for Food & Agricultural Standards), the National Food Safety and Toxicology Center, and the Food, Nutrition and Health area of MSU Extension.
+The food science & human nutrition collection of the Michigan State University Main Library serves the instructional and research needs of faculty and students in the Department of Food Science and Human Nutrition and supports the needs of the Institute for Food Laws & Regulations and the Food, Nutrition and Health area of MSU Extension.

 The Department of Food Science and Human Nutrition is jointly administered by the College of Agriculture and Natural Resources and the College of Natural Science and offers majors in the following areas: